Hornsby (crater)

 Hornsby is a tiny lunar impact crater in the western part of the Mare Serenitatis, a lunar mare in the northeast quadrant of the Moon's near side.
 It was named after British astronomer Thomas Hornsby.
-It is a solitary formation that is located at least 100 kilometers from any significant craters, although the curiously shaped depression Aratus CA lies about 50 km to the west-northwest.
+It is a solitary formation that is located at least 100 km from any significant craters, although the curiously shaped depression Aratus CA lies about 50 km to the west-northwest.
 To the north-northwest is Linné, a feature notable for its skirt of high-albedo material.
 To the west of Hornsby is the wrinkle ridge Dorsum Von Cotta.